philtherobot/notes_tool/README.md

-# notes_tools
+# Tools for notes

-Tools for note taking
+fix_notes: reports deviations from the note format.